 |CS with Honors||6||4||10||5||7||12||7||9||9||5||25||7|

-This table shows the size of recent class year groups (by graduation year): initial selection numbers represent the cadets that selected CS as a major at the beginning of their second year; current enrollment numbers show the strength of the three year groups in progress; and total graduate numbers reflect the number of cadets that graduated on-time (in May of their expected graduation year) with CS as their primary major.
+This table shows the size of recent class year groups (by graduation year): initial selection numbers represent the cadets that selected CS as a major at the beginning of the second semester of their first year; current enrollment numbers show the strength of the three year groups in progress; and total graduate numbers reflect the number of cadets that graduated on-time (in May of their expected graduation year) with CS as their primary major.
 Other graduates are not yet reflected in these numbers, for instance, those graduating late in August or December, and those who graduated with CS as a second major.

 The Computer Science Cadet Experience